watersofoblivion/dataless/README.md

 `EnableEC2Instance` respectively to `yes` in `config/master.json`.
 They will be torn down when the options are unset.
 Requires a multi-deploy rollout.

+Safe Lambda deploys are enabled with a 5 minute canary by default.
+Set `DeploymentPreference` to `AllAtOnce` in the config for faster deploys during development.

 A handful of resources are retained on template deletion, namely the bucket containing the data lake, and the source code repository if CodeCommit was used.